Xirider/codegen/README.md

 # codegen

-Codegen allows you to easily finetune GPT-2 Large (1.5 billion parameter) on Code or other text.
+Codegen allows you to easily finetune GPT-2 Large (1.5 billion parameter) on code or other text.
 You can also then run inference on the model with just one command.

-It supports gradient checkpointing and the AdaGrad Optimizer, which allows you to train GPT-2 Large on a single GPU with 16GB VRAM (like V100 or P100).
+It uses gradient checkpointing and the AdaFactor Optimizer by default, which allows you to train GPT-2 Large on a single GPU with 16GB VRAM (like V100 or P100) without running out of memory.

 ## Usage